Boris Johnson drops UK PM comeback bid, Sunak favourite to win | Politics

 Boris Johnson drops UK PM comeback bid, Sunak favourite to win

 Rishi Sunak looked set to become Britain's next prime minister after Boris Johnson withdrew from the contest on Sunday, saying that although he had enough support to make the final ballot he realised the country and the Conservative Party needed unity.

-Johnson had raced home from a holiday in the Caribbean to try and secure the backing of 100 lawmakers to enter Monday's ballot to replace Liz Truss, the woman who succeeded him in September after he was driven out of office over a string of scandals.
+Rishi Sunak looked set to become Britain's next prime minister after Boris Johnson withdrew from the contest on Sunday, saying that although he had enough support to make the final ballot he realised the country and the Conservative Party needed unity.
+Johnson had raced home from a holiday in the Caribbean to try and secure the backing of 100 lawmakers to enter Monday's ballot to replace Liz Truss, the woman who succeeded him in September after he was forced to quit over a string of scandals.

-Johnson said he had secured the backing of 102 lawmakers, but that he had failed to persuade either Sunak, or the other contender Penny Mordaunt, to come together "in the national interest".
-"Therefore I am afraid the best thing is that I do not allow my nomination to go forward and commit my support to whoever succeeds," he said in a statement late on Sunday.
+Johnson said he had secured the backing of 102 lawmakers and could have been "back in Downing Street", but that he had failed to persuade either Sunak, or the other contender Penny Mordaunt, to come together "in the national interest".
+"Therefore I am afraid the best thing is that I do not allow my nomination to go forward and commit my support to whoever succeeds," Johnson said in a statement late on Sunday.

 "I believe I have much to offer but I am afraid that this is simply not the right time."
 Sterling rose more than half a cent against the dollar in early trading in Asia.

-If two candidates pass the threshold, they will go forward to a vote of the party membership, with the winner announced on Friday, just days before new finance minister Jeremy Hunt is due to lay bare the state of the country's finances on Oct.
-31. That had raised concerns that Johnson would return to Downing Street with the backing of the party members, and not a majority of lawmakers in parliament.
-The BBC says Sunak has the backing of almost 150 lawmakers so far.
+If two candidates pass the threshold, they will go forward to a vote of the party membership, with the winner announced on Friday, just days before new finance minister Jeremy Hunt is due to lay bare the state of the country's finances in a budget plan due to be released on Oct.
+31. That had raised concerns that Johnson would return to Downing Street with the backing of the party members, and not a majority of lawmakers in parliament, leaving him as a weakened leader.

+Some Johnson supporters could switch to Mordaunt, who has presented herself as the unity candidate, but many immediately switched to Sunak.
+A source close to the Mordaunt campaign said the former defence minister would continue in the contest.
+"She is the unifying candidate who is most likely to keep the wings of the Conservative Party together," the source said.

+TORN ITSELF APART Johnson has loomed large over British politics ever since he became mayor of London in 2008 and went on to become the face of the Brexit vote in 2016.
+While he led the Conservative Party to a landslide election in 2019, he was forced out just three years later by a rebellion of his ministers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)